junjypark/CLEAN/README.md

 #### Implementation

-Fitting CLEAN consists of three major steps
+Fitting CLEAN consists of three major steps.

 **Step 1) Obtain new data after leveraging spatial autocorrelation**: This is done by using the spLeverage function with 3 major inputs: (i) a data matrix (ii) a pairwise distance matrix and (iii) covariate information (for two-sample tests or GLM).